-A retail licensee, licensed manufacturer or distributor, and licensed operator must immediately make available for inspection by the commission, executive secretary, or an agent all papers, books, and records produced by gaming business and all portions of the premises where gaming is conducted or where gambling devices or equipment are manufactured, sold, or distributed.
-A commission agent must be given immediate access to any portion of the premises of a retail licensee, manufacturer or distributor, or operator for the purpose of inspecting or examining records or documents, gaming devices or equipment, or the conduct of gaming activity.
+A retail licensee, licensed manufacturer or distributor, associated equipment manufacturer or distributor, sports wagering services provider, and licensed operator must immediately make available for inspection by the commission, executive secretary, or an agent all papers, books, and records produced by gaming business and all portions of the premises where gaming is conducted or where gambling devices or equipment are manufactured, sold, or distributed.
+A commission agent must be given immediate access to any portion of the premises of a retail licensee, manufacturer or distributor, associated equipment manufacturer or distributor, sports wagering services provider, or operator for the purpose of inspecting or examining records or documents, gaming devices or equipment, or the conduct of gaming activity.